-In both CSF 2021 (Chennai Storytelling Festival 2021, in Feb 2021) and the SBFA (Storytelling by and for Adults) series:
+In both the Chennai Storytelling Festival and the SBFA (Storytelling by and for Adults) series:

-One is requested to tell one's story in up-to-10-minutes.
-Immediately after this, there would be up-to-10-minutes of (appreciative) discussion about the story and the way one had told it, and possibly some role-playing with story characters
+One is requested to tell one's story in approximately 10 minutes.
+Immediately after this, there would be approximately 10 minutes of (appreciative) discussion about the story and the way one had told it, and possibly some role-playing with story characters

 10) The need for lighting from in-front-of one.